dominicbeesley/blitter-65xx-code/src/roms/preboot/readme.md

-*@AndyC - according to Hoglet you may or may not need to add a --cable-index 5 argument to all the commands below, or do further fannying around to get the Gowin programmer_clk program to work!
+*@AndyC - according to Hoglet you may or may not need to add a --cable-index 5 argument to all the commands below, or do further fannying around to get the Gowin programmer_cli program to work!
 Let me know how you get on!*

 The Gowin programmer tool on windows is rather fussy and must be started